mattbis/lib-structure.everything-template/README.md

 # lib-structure.template.wip
 ##### version 0 wip may-2023
-### for my own submodule deps, anything, and to keep a common structure as most projects are incoherent
+## everything possible, prune!

-#### everything possible, prune!
+#### for my own submodule deps, anything, and to keep a common structure as most projects are incoherent

 Use `local` to indicate its local to the repository.
 This is the biggest thing I'm noticing.